 Over the course of the next month, we will be going deeper into some of the trends uncovered in our 2018 Big Data Activation Report.
 In this post, we look at the trend of companies who have migrated their Hadoop resource manager from MapReduce (Hadoop 1) to YARN (Hadoop 2) in the past two years and the resulting benefits.

 It’s been over a decade since Hadoop first entered this world.
 Spawned from Google’s MapReduce white paper and the founding of Nutch, Hadoop has come a long way in the enterprise from being just another Silicon Valley tool.
 Hadoop’s first recorded massive scale production was by Yahoo! in 2007 on a 1,000 node cluster.
 Today, Apache Hadoop has evolved into a technology that touches almost every aspect of the big data and analytics ecosystem and can be tuned for a multitude of use cases, from massive-scale ETL to advanced analytics.
-It is often installed with, or alongside, open source softwares such as Apache Hive, Apache Spark, Apache Zookeeper, Apache Flink, Apache Sqoop, and Apache Storm.
+It is often installed with, or alongside, open-source software such as Apache Hive, Apache Spark, Apache Zookeeper, Apache Flink, Apache Sqoop, and Apache Storm.

-Following the release of Hadoop 2, and now Hadoop 3.0 (which also runs on YARN), much of the big data community has upgraded their systems to these newer softwares primarily because of the improved security capabilities and performance gains from YARN (an acronym for “Yet Another Resource Negotiator”) to manage compute resources and capabilities to handle different libraries.
+Following the release of Hadoop 2, and now Hadoop 3.0 (which also runs on YARN), much of the big data community has upgraded their systems to this newer software primarily because of the improved security capabilities and performance gains from YARN (an acronym for “Yet Another Resource Negotiator”) to manage compute resources and capabilities to handle different libraries.
 The performance difference between YARN and MapReduce as resource managers might be the greatest benefit of Hadoop 2, as workloads aren’t limited to working on the Hadoop MapReduce framework, which frequently becomes very I/O (Input/Output) intensive and causes major latencies.

 History of Hadoop at Qubole

 At Qubole, Apache Hadoop has been deeply rooted in the core of our founder’s technology backgrounds.
-Qubole’s co-founders, JoyDeep Sen Sarma (CTO) and Ashish Thusoo (CEO), came from some of these early-Hadoop companies in the Silicon Valley and built their careers at Yahoo!, Netapp, and Oracle.
+Qubole’s co-founders, JoyDeep Sen Sarma (CTO) and Ashish Thusoo (CEO) came from some of these early-Hadoop companies in the Silicon Valley and built their careers at Yahoo!, Netapp, and Oracle.
 It was during their tenure at Facebook where they realized Hadoop would be a perfect match for handling data and enabling self-service access in the company’s rapid growth phase.

 At this time there was no such thing as public cloud, and Hadoop was still only a few years out of its infancy.
 At the same time, the team needed a way to make information accessible and hyper-scalable across Facebook.
 This resulted in Apache Hive, a framework for managing Hadoop that provides a query language and structure to allow users to query using more commonly used language such as SQL.
 The engine became a huge success for driving Facebook’s data-driven culture, which enabled self-service access to data across every department and partner.